greg-barrett/battle_ships/README.md

 # battle_ships
-This contains ruby code which creates a two player game of battle ships.
+This file contains a command line game written in ruby.
+The code creates players who play until the other player's ship is destroyed.